The awareness of the ketogenic lifestyle is increasing together with people's health-consciousness when it comes to food. About time!

 - safflower oil

-If you find products that contain these kinds of fats, then say no, thanks! and walk away.
+If you find products that contain these kinds of fats, just walk away.

-Read more about the healthy and not-healthy fats in our blog The 4 Main Types of Fats: Good vs Bad
+Dietitian Lotte Damen shared everything about the healthy and not-healthy fats in this article: The 4 Main Types of Fats: Good vs Bad

 4. Skip starchy ingredients

-Starchy foods are not keto-friendly because they are high in carbohydrates.
+Starchy foods are not keto-friendly.
 You won't be surprised to see many products you never imagined to have starchy ingredients.
 Some very obvious, other less.

 Some of the starchy ingredients to look out for are: